Separate, Measure and Conquer: Faster Algorithms for Max 2-CSP and Counting Dominating Sets: Counting dominating sets

-{\textrm{\#ds}} The algorithm will satisfy the invariant that degree-3 vertices in $G$ are labeled $U$.
+We will now describe the algorithm for the case when $|V(\cubstr(G))|> A$. {\textrm{\#ds}} The algorithm will satisfy the invariant that degree-3 vertices in $G$ are labeled $U$.
 It will compute an $(n+1)$-size vector $\cds_G$ such that the labeled graph $G$ has $\cds_G[i]$ dominating sets of size $i$, $0\le i\le n$.

-If $|V(\cubstr(G))|\le A$ for an arbitrary constant $A\ge 2$, the instance is solved in polynomial time as follows.
-From a trivial tree decomposition of $\cubstr(G)$ with only one bag, obtain a tree decomposition of width at most $A$ for $G$ in polynomial time \cite{Bodlaender98}.
-Then, use a tree decomposition based algorithm, such as \cite{RooijBR09}, to solve the instance in polynomial time.
-The latter treats unlabeled graphs but needs only minor adaptations for labeled graphs.

-Analogous to the algorithm in Section~\ref{sec:csp}, we now define a Reduction III.
-(Analogs of Reductions 0, I, and II are not needed here.)
+Analogous to the algorithm in Section~\ref{sec:csp}, we now define a 3.
+(Analogs of 0--2 are not needed here.)

-\begin{description} \item[Reduction III] Let $x$ be a vertex of degree 3.
+\begin{description} \item[3] Let $x$ be a vertex of degree 3.
 Thus, $\ell(x)=U$.
 There are three subinstances, $G_{\text{in}}, G_{\text{opt}}$, and $G_{\text{forb}}$ (thought of as ``in'', ``optional'', and ``forbidden'').
 They are obtained from $G$ as follows. \begin{itemize} \item In $G_{\text{in}}$, we add $x$ to the dominating set.
 The vertex $x$ is deleted from the graph, its neighbors labeled $U$ are relabeled $C$, and its neighbors labeled $N$ are deleted. \item In $G_{\text{opt}}$, we prevent $x$ from being in the dominating sets and we remove the requirement that it needs to be dominated.
-The vertex $x$ is removed from the graph. \item In $G_{\text{forb}}$, we prevent $N_G[x]$ from being in the dominating sets, i.e., we forbid that $x$ is dominated.
-Delete the vertices in $N_G(x)$ labeled $C$, assign label $N$ to the remaining vertices of $N_G(x)$, and delete $x$. \end{itemize} Observe that the number of dominating sets of size $i$ of $G$ is
+The vertex $x$ is removed from the graph. \item In $G_{\text{forb}}$, we forbid that $x$ is dominated, that is we are interested in the number of dominating sets of $G-x$ that do not contain any vertex from $N_G(x)$.
+Delete the vertices in $N_G(x)$ labeled $C$, assign label $N$ to the remaining vertices of $N_G(x)$, and delete $x$. \end{itemize} The algorithm computes the number of dominating sets of size $i$ of $G$ by setting

 The algorithm returns the vector $\cds$. \end{description}